-The authorised officer of the AEC for the purposes of s 316(2) of the Electoral Act has assessed the 2021-22 annual disclosure return for the significant third party lodged with the AEC 18 October 2022 complied with the requirement under s 314AB(1) of the Electoral Act to lodge a return for significant third party within 16 weeks after the end of the financial year.
+The authorised officer of the AEC for the purposes of s 316(2) of the Electoral Act has assessed the 2022-23 annual disclosure return for the significant third party lodged with the AEC on 16 October 2023 complied with the requirement under s 314AB(1) of the Electoral Act to lodge a return for a significant third party within 16 weeks after the end of the financial year.

-However, in view of the discrepancies identified, the return did not comply with the provisions of ss 314AB(2)(a) and 314AC of the Electoral Act.
+However, in view of the discrepancies identified, the return did not comply with the provisions of sections 314AB and 314AC of the Electoral Act.

-In view of the lodgement by the financial controller on 10 January 2025, of an amendment to the party's 2021-22 annual disclosure return, the authorised officer of the AEC has assessed that the disclosure return (as amended) accurately includes the information required to be disclosed under the provisions of sections 314AB(2)(a) and 314AC of the Electoral Act.
+In view of the lodgement by the financial controller on 4 December 2024, of an amendment to the significant third party's 2022-23 annual disclosure return, the authorised officer of the AEC has assessed that the disclosure return (as amended) accurately includes the information required to be disclosed under the provisions of sections 314AB, 314AC and 314 AE of the Electoral Act.

-An authorised officer of the AEC has assessed the significant third party's compliance with foreign donation requirements under ss 302D and 302F of the Electoral Act in relation to the financial year 2021-22.
+An authorised officer of the AEC has assessed the significant third party's compliance with foreign donation requirements under ss 302D and 302F of the Electoral Act in relation to the financial year 2022-23.
 No issues have been identified.